 The Genesis of the Yao Dao Project

 The Yao Dao Project was born on a Saturday morning, on January 31st, 2015, at the Starbucks of the HKU Main Library.
-That day, introduced by the anthropologist Gonçalo Santos, David Palmer and Joseba Estevez met to discuss their respective projects in China and Laos, and they initiated their highly fruitful collaboration.
-David invited Joseba to present and discuss his ongoing research and projects in Laos at Hong Kong University and the Chinese University of Hong Kong to a wider audience of scholars of Daoism and Chinese religion.
+That day, introduced by the anthropologist Gonçalo Santos, Joseba Estevez and David Palmer met to discuss their respective projects in Laos and China, and they initiated their highly fruitful collaboration.
+David invited Joseba to present and discuss his ongoing research and projects in Laos, started in 2009, at Hong Kong University and the Chinese University of Hong Kong to a wider audience of scholars of Daoism and Chinese religion.
 The resulting discussion provided the necessary grounds to consolidate the basis of the Yao Dao Project and short-, middle-, and long-term agendas.
 Experts with whom we have consulted have joined the Yao Dao Project as its international advisory board.
-In turn, Joseba invited David and Martin Tse to visit Luang Nam Tha, Lao PDR, to attend a Lanten Daoist ordination.
+In turn, Joseba invited David and Martin Tse to visit Luang Namtha, Lao PDR, to attend a Lanten Daoist ordination.
 After this field trip, which took place in August 2017, various research proposals and clearer road map for the Yao Dao Project ensued.

 David A. Palmer, trained in the anthropology of Daoism and Chinese religion under Kristofer M. Schipper at the Ecole Pratique des Hautes Etudes in Paris, is recognized worldwide as one of the leading authorities on the anthropology of Chinese religion.
 This project continues his research programme on the transnational transmission and influence of Daoism in non-Chinese or non-Han social and cultural contexts (See Dream Trippers and “Occulting the Dao“).
 The current project extends the transnational approach to ethnic minorities on the China-Laos-Vietnam borderland.
 This project also builds on the integrated textual and anthropological approach Palmer has developed in his study of Chinese communal ritual, through field research on the ritual tradition of a locality in Yingde county in northern Guangdong, culminating in a forthcoming monograph in Chinese on Civil and Martial Altars in a South China Ritual Tradition.
 The latter monograph is co-authored by Martin Tse, who is co-leader of the Yao Dao Project.